-NICE clinical guidelines advise against using neuromuscular electrical stimulation (NMES) machines such as the Kegel8 Ultra 20, Kegel8 Tight & Tone and the Kegel8 Mother Nurture during pregnancy unless under medical guidance/advice.
+NICE clinical guidelines advise against using neuromuscular electrical stimulation (NMES) machines such as the Kegel8 Ultra 20 and the Kegel8 Tight & Tone during pregnancy unless under medical guidance/advice.

 Being pregnant places a lot of stress on your pelvic floor muscles and your pelvic floor can become weak and stretched from as early as 12 weeks into your pregnancy.
 It is advisable to follow a range of manual pelvic floor exercises to keep your pelvic floor strong and supportive throughout your pregnancy.
 A strong pelvic floor is beneficial for natural childbirth and your post-partum recovery will be quicker too!

 Q. How soon after giving birth can I start with my Kegel8?